alyti/truck-rs/Readme.md

  For Supercharging cargo

  ## What does it do?
- It is based on the reddit comment https://www.reddit.com/r/rust/comments/ua09tc/comment/i5w7n6g/?utm_source=share&utm_medium=web2x&context=3 .
-It improves cargo build speed
+ It is based on [this reddit comment](https://www.reddit.com/r/rust/comments/ua09tc/comment/i5w7n6g/?utm_source=share&utm_medium=web2x&context=3).
+It improves cargo build speed.

  ## How does it perform compared to Flex?
- Both does the same thing but Truck also comes with mold support and uses lesser number of lines for achieiving the purpose
+ Both do the same thing, but Truck also comes with mold support and uses lesser number of lines for achieving the purpose.

  ## Why does it exist in the first place?
  This is created for newbies for their first PR.
-This project is barebones and can be extended.(Like adding colored output or fixing mistakes in the Readme.md file and if the PR makes sense, I will push it).
+This project is barebones and can be extended.
+(Like adding colored output or fixing mistakes in the Readme.md file and if the PR makes sense, I will push it).
 It is only for educational purpose.

  ## How does it work?
  It creates a .cargo/config.toml file and rust-toolchain.toml file which replaces default linker with lld(Linux) or zld(MacOS) and mold(linux) and ccache with sccache.
-OSee the reddit comment for more details)
+(See the reddit comment for more details)

  ## Requirements
  - sccache: cargo install sccache